altwalker/altwalker/docs/quickstart.rst

 Depending on how new you are to AltWalker you can:

-- read about how to design your models on the :doc:`modeling` section
+- Read about how to design your models on the :doc:`core/modeling` section
-- read about how to structure your tests on the :doc:`tests-structure` section
+- Read about how to structure your tests on the :doc:`core/tests-structure` section
-- checkout the :doc:`examples`
+- Checkout the :doc:`examples`
-- dig deeper into the :doc:`cli`.
+- Dig deeper into the :doc:`cli`